-Attendees will explore a variety of circumstellar disks and their properties by analyzing models calculated with RADMC-3D, which is a code for radiative transfer calculations, including tools to produce produce images and plot spectral energy distributions.
+By studying the emission from these disks, important disk properties can be derived.
+In this hands-on session you will explore a variety of circumstellar disks and their properties by analyzing models calculated with RADMC-3D, which is a code for radiative transfer calculations, including tools to produce images and plot spectral energy distributions (SEDs).

-Attendees will use our planetary spectral modeling tool PICASO in combination with our cloud modeling framework VIRGA to create model spectra of young extrasolar giant planets.
-They will learn how traits like atmospheric composition, gravity, clouds, and temperature can produce degenerate spectral signatures at some wavelengths and will devise notional observing programs to better tease out these properties in order to best characterize young giant planets.
-By learning how to use this suite of open source modeling tools, attendees will be well-equipped to plan and conduct their own research on young giant planets in the future.
+In this hands-on session, you will use the planetary spectral modeling tool PICASO in combination with the cloud modeling framework VIRGA to create model spectra of young extrasolar giant planets.
+You will learn how traits like atmospheric composition, gravity, clouds, and temperature can produce degenerate spectral signatures at some wavelengths, and will devise notional observing programs to better tease out these properties in order to best characterize young giant planets.
+By learning how to use this suite of open source modeling tools, you will be well-equipped to plan and conduct your own research on young giant planets in the future.

 The schedule below includes an introduction on Wednesday, followed by hands-on activities on Wednesday and Thursday.
 The activities on Thursday will build on those done on Wednesday; ideally, if you plan to attend this hands-on session live, you should attend both sessions in person, but if you miss the Wednesday session, you should try to catch up on your own before the start of the Thursday session.
 On Friday there will be a short recap of the hands-on activities.

 For each set of hands-on session, you can choose to either install Python and associated software packages on your computer, or download and use Google Colaboratory (Colab) notebooks, which run in your Google Drive using a virtual machine and do not require a Python installation.
 Either choice will allow you to go through the same hands-on activities; if you install Python, you will work with Jupyter notebooks, and if you use Google, you will work with Google Colab notebooks.
 No prior Python experience is required to participate in the hands-on sessions.